halfik/elegant/docs/model/Record.md

         Returns record blueprint.
 Blueprint contains (or it should) all informations about record fields.

+* hasBlueprint() : bool

+        Method checks if record has a blueprint

 * enableValidation() : $this

         Enables data validation.